401-advanced-javascript-bayan/data-structures-and-algorithms/challenge-interview/README.md

   the secand one we  do Fibonacci Sequence of any input

 Approach & Efficiency
-the jest is not install I have issues in npm install
+ I have issues in npm install and jest

 Solution
 function 1 (sumation)